 The best flat fee MLS listing service depends on how much experience you have selling homes and how much support you need.

-If you're a highly experienced seller, a no-frills plan may be best.
-For example, Homecoin has a $95 flat fee plan that's designed for sellers who want to take a more DIY approach.
+A no-frills plan may be best if you're a highly experienced seller.
+For example, Homecoin has a $95 flat fee plan for sellers who want a more DIY approach.

 If you need more support in certain areas, like contracts or pricing, you should see what add-ons or premium plans are available in your area.
 For example, HomeZu has a contract review package where an agent reviews your sale agreement before you make it final.